Tag: 1950 Hamheung Evacuation, 12/10-12/24

 Battle at the Chosin Reservoir

-John H. Jackson fought in the Battle at the Chosin Reservoir and he fought there until Christmas Eve 1950.
-The weather was very cold and it even went down to 50 below zero.
-Some of the soldiers were freezing to death as the Chinese continued to fight.
+John H. Jackson shares he fought in the Battle at the Chosin Reservoir through Christmas Eve of 1950.
+He recalls how the weather was very cold, reaching down to fifty degrees below zero.
+He remembers how some of the soldiers were freezing to death as the Chinese continued to fight.

 Escaping Heungnam by any means necessary...

 John Levi talks about his emotional encounter with Korean citizens in Heungnam.
-Fleeing the war zone, many Korean citizens looked for any way out of the war zone with backs that were loaded with children and anything they could carry.
-John Levi saw the plight of his people, the Native American people, in the same struggle that many Koreans had to endure during the war.
+Fleeing the war zone, many Korean citizens looked for any way out with backs that were loaded with children and anything they could carry.
+He shares how he saw the plight of his people, the Native American people, in the same struggle that many Koreans had to endure during the war.

 The Hungnam Evacuation